Aditya1942/tik-tok-clone-react-js/README.md

 ## TikTok Clone 🚀 🚀 🚀

 ### How to get Started!

-To run the app, clone it to your computer and run `npm start`
+To run the app, clone it to your computer run `npm install`and run `npm start`

 - Made by Sonny & Qazi ♥️